Student Resources and Policies

 Student and Family Parking

-Currently on-campus parking remains free, however with a student population of 1,700 students, it is not guaranteed.
-A limited number of spaces are available to CSPA families on a first-come first-served basis.
-Families can receive up to two parking decals, issued at the security desk in the Grand building, upon completing registration.
-Please note that a parking decal does not constitute a guaranteed parking space.
-As a reminder, families should use Colburn Parking Lot 1.
-Directions to Colburn Parking Lot 1
+With a student population of 1,700+ students, parking at the Colburn School is not guaranteed.
+A limited number of spaces are available to Colburn families on a first come first served basis.
+Families can receive up to two parking decals upon completing registration.
+However, a parking decal does not constitute a guaranteed parking space

 Additional affordable local lots are listed here.